 \\ It is tempting to suggest that any result presented with an asymmetric error should denote a confidence-level, and there is a case for doing so for final results.
 However in an analysis there will be intermediate values used to construct a final result using addition-in-quadrature (with the aid of the combination-of-errors formula), and this is done in the framework of pdfs and their moments.
 Variances add under convolution, but 68\% central regions do not, requiring more complicated meta-analysis procedures.
 In a typical particle physics analysis, there are many intermediate steps between the raw data and the final quoted figure, and typically for these the errors quoted are properties of the pdf.

-We assert that the answers to these two questions are linked.
-If we are considering a pdf $p(x;a)$ then we can integrate it to obtain the spread (as given by the variance) of the measured $x$ for a given value of $a$ and the `errors' are expression of that spread.
+If we are considering a pdf $p(x;a)$, then we can integrate it to obtain the spread (as given by the variance) of the measured $x$ for a given value of $a$ and the `errors' are expression of that spread.
 It tells us nothing about $a$, as that is given.
 If we are dealing with a likelihood function $L(a; x)$ we can get the `best' estimate $\hat a$ and take the 68\% CL central region from the $\Delta \ln L=-\half$ points,\footnote{This is only an approximation to the Neyman construction, but this point is generally not considered.
 For a discussion see Reference~\cite{deltalnL}. } but we can say nothing more about $x$.
 It is true that a pdf can give 68\% central limits, but in the language of the Neyman confidence belt they are the horizontal lines constructed on the plot shown in Figure~\ref{fig:confidencebelt}, not the vertical ones from which the confidence interval for a result is read off.